nonsleepr/ha-eufy-security/README.md

 # Eufy Security integration for Home Assistant

+---

+**This is a fork of the below**

+This fork brings the dependency `python-eufy-security` into the repo, as it by itself has dependencies that conflict with the current version of Home Assistant.

+---

 At this moment, this repo simply extracts [@bachya](https://github.com/bachya)'s [PR for Home Assistant](https://github.com/home-assistant/home-assistant/pull/28443) which uses [@FuzzyMistborn](https://github.com/FuzzyMistborn)'s package [`python-eufy-security`](https://github.com/FuzzyMistborn/python-eufy-security).

 ## Installation